Routine Load

 Quick Start

-In Doris, you can create persistent Routine Load tasks using the CREATE ROUTINE LOAD command.
-For detailed syntax, please refer to CREATE ROUTINE LOAD.
-Routine Load supports consuming data in CSV and JSON formats.
+In Doris, you can create a persistent Routine Load import task using the CREATE ROUTINE LOAD command.
+For detailed syntax, refer to CREATE ROUTINE LOAD.
+Routine Load can consume CSV and JSON data.

 In Kafka, there is the following sample data: